BaD-DAO/nouns-bridge/PHASE1.md

 We are not just building a better voting system; we are building the foundational infrastructure for the next generation of internet-native organizations.

-We seek your strategic alignment and approval to mobilize resources and execute on **Phase 1: The Bimodal Foundation.**